artartyom/pomodoro/README.md

 The function runs silently in the background and does not require an open terminal using a combination of `screen`, `notify-send` and `sleep`.
 It sends a notification after a set amount of time telling it's time to take a break and (optionally) another notification telling it's time to get back to work.

+In a `screen -list` command output Pomodoro screens will be listed as Pomodoro-k_n, where n is the number of minutes and k is the overall number of Pomodoro screens + 1 present at timer launch.

 ### Installation

 Clone the repo wherever you want: `git clone https://github.com/artartyom/pomodoro /path/to/repo`